-An Enterprise Risk Management training program educates the workforce with a universal, base-level understanding of ERM concepts.
+An Enterprise Risk Management training program educates the workforce with a universal, base-level understanding of ERM concepts and risk management strategies.
 This includes:

 - The language of ERM (e.g., ‘what’s the difference between risk appetite and risk tolerance?’),